Bishal44/flutter_bootcamp/mi_card/mi_card/README.md

 ## Getting Started

-This project is a  Flutter application for personal card.
+This project is a  Flutter application for personal card with contact.